New York City Has Upped the game in its Transportation Infrastructure, Making More Room for Passengers

 The hall is named for a legendary senator and statesman from New York, Daniel Patrick Moynihan, who represented the city for decades and advocated for transit during the tough times for NYC finances.
 He served as one of New York’s senators from 1976 until 2001.

-This represents the first expansion of Penn Station’s foundational infrastructure since the station was completed in 1910, and will allow for the creation of at least eight new tracks, boosting track and train capacity by approximately 40 percent.
+This represents the first expansion of Penn Station’s foundational infrastructure since the station was completed in 1910 and allows for at least eight new tracks, boosting track and train capacity by approximately 40 percent.

 Not only will this huge new train hall provide such a huge boost to capacity, but it will also include acquiring land currently used by the MSG Theater to create a grand new eight-block entrance to Penn Station on 8th Avenue, with eight new tracks to bring trains in and out of the city.